alikatgullon/donutbot/README.md

 # donutbot
-Optimizing the Donut bot to make stable group pairings based on member attributes
+Optimizing the Codeology Donut bot to make stable group pairings based on member attributes